Tibor Hollo

-Biography
+Early life and career

-Tibor Hollo was born to a Jewish family in Budapest, Hungary and moved to Paris, France in 1933 where he was raised.
+Hollo was born to a Jewish family in Budapest, Hungary, and moved to Paris, France in 1933 where he was raised.
 In 1941, he and his parents were arrested after the German occupation of France and sent to the Drancy internment camp outside of Paris.
 The family was then shipped to the Auschwitz concentration camp where his mother was separated from him and his father; they never saw her again.
 He and his father were then forced to march to the Mauthausen-Gusen concentration camp in Austria where they remained until their liberation by the U.S. 11th Armored Division on May 5, 1945.
-Hollo then returned to Paris, France and obtained a degree in architecture from Ecole Polytechnique Institute before immigrating to the United States with $18 to his name.
+Hollo returned to Paris and obtained a degree in architecture from Ecole Polytechnique Institute before immigrating to the United States with $18 to his name.
 He worked at a curtain factory before landing a job as an estimator for a general contractor.
-Noticing that most contractors turned down work on the New York waterfront because it was difficult and dirty work, he started his own firm and was able to underbid the few competitors he had.
+Noticing that most contractors turned down work on the New York waterfront because it was difficult and dirty work, he started his own firm and was able to underbid competitors.
 After winning and successfully completing many jobs, his reputation allowed him to win larger projects around the city and then nationally.
 By 1956, his contracting company was ranked the tenth largest in the United States.